 Purchasing Department Address & Office Hours

 411 W. Arapaho Road

 Richardson, Texas 75080

 Suppliers are encouraged to visit with the city departmental users; however, in exercising professional courtesy, it is suggested to first visit with the Purchasing Department buyers.
 The Purchasing Department staff can direct the supplier to the department(s) who utilizes their specific products and/or services.
-Buyers may be visited during normal business hours.
-Due to heavy workloads, an appointment with a buyer is advisable.
+Staff may be visited during normal business hours.
+Due to heavy workloads, an appointment is advisable.

-How to Receive Invitations to Bid/Requests for Proposals
+How to Receive Requests for Bids (RFB)/Requests for Proposals (RFP)

 The City uses an internet bid service, Bidsync.com, to electronically notify and distribute to suppliers all bids and proposals and to receive bids and proposals electronically.
 There is no cost to the supplier to register with Bidsync.com to receive City of Richardson bids and proposals.
-All purchases are made through the competitive bid process and are awarded to the lowest responsible bidder or to the bidder who provides the goods or services at the best value to the City pursuant to Texas Local Government Code Sec.
+All bids and proposals are made through the competitive bid/proposal process and are awarded to the lowest responsible bidder or to the bidder/proposer who provides the goods or services at the best value to the City pursuant to Texas Local Government Code Sec.
 252.043.

-For electronic sealed bids, electronic informal solicitations, and elcetronic bid notifications.
+For electronic sealed bids, electronic informal solicitations, and electronic bid notifications.
 To register, go to the BidSync.com registration page.

 ||411 W. Arapaho Road, Room 101

 |Dallas Morning News